BibbitM/AdventOfCode2021/README.md

 Day16: value of evaluated expression: 18234816469452
 Day17: maximum y position: 5778
 Day17: count of distinct initial velocity: 2576
-Day18: magnitude of the final sum: 3987
+Day18: the magnitude of the final sum: 3987
+Day18: the largest magnitude of any sum: 4500